SFI-Lero/OSPO/Mentor_Programme.md

   <div class="custom-container">
     <h2 class="mb-3 text-center">Resources</h2>
     <p class="text-justify">
       A mentor is someone who teaches or gives help and advice to a less experienced and often younger person.
 In an organizational setting, a mentor influences the personal and professional growth of a mentee.
+The designated mentors of Lero OSPO are experienced in Open Source or Open Science and form the steering committee od OSPO.
+      They are here to help all Lero members with their Open Science or Open Source activities.
     </p>
   </div>
 </section>